cancerit/alleleCount/nf_allelecount/readme.md

 `nextflow run allelecount.nf`

 Pass inputs and options to the container and alleleCount via `nextflow.config`.
-See `nextflow.config` for further information, and alleleCount documentation for alleleCount options.
+See `nextflow.config` for further usage information, and alleleCount documentation for alleleCount options.